Boston Car Accident Lawyers Experienced in Cell Phone-Related Crashes

 Liability of Drivers Who Use Cell Phones and Cause Accidents

 While Massachusetts drivers are not banned from all cell phone use, they can still be held liable for accidents they cause.
 Cell phone use drastically reduces a driver's concentration and response time.
-Drivers have a responsibility to focus on the road and reduce distractions.
+Drivers have a responsibility to focus on the road and operate with reasonable care.